TIBCOSoftware/tcapim-samples/api-analytics/elastic_stack/README.md

 ## High-Level Design
-The setup consists of Logstash, Elasticsearch & Kibana containers deployed in the same cluster as TIBCO Mashery Local.
+The setup consists of Logstash, Elasticsearch & Kibana containers deployed in the same cluster as TIBCO Cloud API Management - Local Edition.
 The [Log Service](https://docs.tibco.com/pub/mash-local/5.4.0/doc/html/GUID-F09C3124-7ECC-4356-8CC5-7C4CE7DB69AE.html) is configured to forward logs to the Logstash TCP receiver.
 Logstash enriches the incoming traffic logs and ingests it into Elasticsearch.
 Kibana is then used to visualize the logs and dashboards.

 ![High Level Design](./assets/high-level-design.png)